Bestagons/quack/app_backend/README.md

 Make sure you have all dependencies installed by running `python -m pip install -r requirements.txt`

-Then, run `uvicorn server:app` to start the localhost server.
+Then, run `uvicorn app.app:app --reload` to start the localhost server.

 ## Routes